Rusev (wrestler): Personal life

-Barnyashev married American professional wrestler, actress, and model CJ Perry, also known as Lana, on July 29, 2016.
-Barnyashev and Perry separated in winter 2023.
-In March 2025, TMZ reported that the couple had reconciled.
+Barnyashev met American model and actress CJ Perry when she began portraying Lana, his WWE character's manager, and they were married on July 29, 2016.
+They separated in late 2023, but reconciled in early 2025.

-Miro is a supporter of his hometown football team PFC Lokomotiv Plovdiv and Spanish football team Real Madrid CF. He is also one of three partial owners of the FCF Beasts indoor football team, alongside American football player Marshawn Lynch and basketball player Renee Montgomery.
+Miro is a supporter of his hometown football team PFC Lokomotiv Plovdiv and Spanish football team Real Madrid CF. He is also one of three co-owners of the indoor football team FCF Beasts, alongside American football player Marshawn Lynch and basketball player Renee Montgomery.

-In 2017 Barnyashev was presented the key to the city in his hometown of Plovdiv, Bulgaria.
+In 2017, Barnyashev was presented the key to the city in his hometown of Plovdiv.

-Barnyashev became a naturalized American citizen on September 27, 2019.
+Barnyashev gained American citizenship on September 27, 2019.